School of Journalism and Mass Communications

 Pre-req: JMC 330 with a minimum grade of C or MKT 340 with a minimum grade of C.

-Introduction to business side of mass media with emphasis on sales in television and radio; consideration of competing media; differences between commercial and public braodcasting; and the elements of underwriting.
+Introduction to business side of mass media with emphasis on sales in television and radio; consideration of competing media; differences between commercial and public broadcasting; and the elements of underwriting.

 A cross-media overview of the legal concepts important to the media professional with special focus on the roles, rights and responsibilities of those individuals.

-The development of the press in the United States, the contributions of American journalists, the rise of radio and television, and the relation of communications developments to political, economic and social trends in America.
+The development of mass communication in the United States, including journalism, broadcasting, public relations and advertising, and the relation of media history to political, economic and social trends in America.

-Introduction to methods and tools used to monitor, inform and evaluate advertising-public relations decisions including applications of research methods and digital analytics.
+Introduction to methods and tools used to monitor, inform and evaluate advertising & public relations decisions including applications of research methods, data analysis and social and digital media analytics.

 Study of the organization and functions of the magazine editorial department, with practice in planning magazine content, laying out pages and establishing production procedures.